Sephie2/misc/math - overview and books.md

 ### 9. Probability and Statistics
 *Probability deals with uncertainty and the likelihood of events, while statistics involves the collection, analysis, interpretation, and presentation of data to make informed decisions and draw conclusions about populations or phenomena.*

+- "Elementary Statistics" by Weiss

 - **Probability Theory:** Understanding uncertainty, random variables, and distributions.
 	- "Introduction to Probability" by Joseph K. Blitzstein and Jessica Hwang
+	- "A First Course in Probability" by Sheldon Ross

 - **Statistical Inference:** Drawing conclusions from data through statistical methods.
 	- "Mathematical Statistics with Applications" by Dennis Wackerly, William Mendenhall, and Richard L. Scheaffer